grzstr/ludo-game/README.md

 # Ludo Game in Python

-This game features a interface created using the Tkinter and Pillow libraries, along with SQLite3 for data storage.
+This game features a interface created using the `tkinter` and `pillow` libraries, along with `SQLite3` for data storage.
 The game offers an extensive menu allowing players to switch between English and Polish languages.
 It supports up to 4 players, who can be either human or virtual opponents.

 ## Features:
-- Graphical user interface built with Tkinter and Pillow.
+- Graphical user interface built with `tkinter` and `pillow`.
 - Language switch functionality (English/Polish) in the menu.
 - Multiplayer support for up to 4 players (human or virtual).
 - Surrender option available at any point during the game.